duckdb/duckdb-web/docs/configuration/pragmas.md

 The available optimizations can be queried using the [`duckdb_optimizers()` table function]({% link docs/sql/meta/duckdb_table_functions.md %}#duckdb_optimizers).

-To reenable the optimizers, run:
+To re-enable the optimizers, run:

 ```sql
 SET disabled_optimizers = '';